Jo-JPEG/manifestation-magic/README.md

 - [coolors](https://coolors.co/)
 - [Balsamiq](https://balsamiq.com/)
 - [compress-or-die](https://compress-or-die.com/) was used to convert all images to webp format.
+- [amiresponsive](https://ui.dev/amiresponsive) was used to create images showing the site on different devices.

 If you have used any media on your site (images, audio, video etc) you can credit them here.
 I like to link back to the source where I found the media, and include where on the site the image is used.